davidrhodus/pipe-cli/README.md

 - **AES-256-GCM**: Military-grade encryption with authenticated encryption
 - **Password-Based**: Secure key derivation using Argon2id
 - **Key-Based**: Support for managed encryption keys
-- **Post-Quantum**: CRYSTALS-Kyber and Dilithium for quantum resistance
+- **Post-Quantum**: CRYSTALS-Kyber and Dilithium for quantum resistance (see Quantum Encryption section)
 - **Streaming**: Encrypts large files in chunks for memory efficiency
 - **Transparent**: Encrypted files are marked with `.enc` extension automatically
 - **Zero-Knowledge**: Your data is encrypted before leaving your device